jacobh926/jacobh926.github.io/_pages/about.md

 I have joined **HKBU's Department of Sociology** as a PhD student in August 2025, where I began working with my supervisors on Social AI and loneliness among older adults.
 My first scoping review paper is currently under review, and I have presented my research at the [HKSA 26th Annual Conference](https://socweb.hkbu.edu.hk/about/news-and-events/hong-kong-sociological-association-26th-annual-conference-on-6-december-2025-at-hkbu.html) and the [International Doctoral Symposium 2026](https://scholars.hkbu.edu.hk/en/publications/elder-ai-companionship-in-chinas-rapidly-aging-society-preliminar-2/).

-<span style="color: #ff3a85;">I am actively looking for potential coauthors who share the same interests in AI Intimacy and Social AI applications for older adults.
-Feel free to reach out!</span>
+<span style="color: #ff3a85;">I’m always happy to connect with others who share an interest in AI intimacy and related topics, and I’m especially open to potential collaborations and coauthorships.
+Also, if you’re applying for PhD programs or jobs, or simply want to catch up and share how you’ve been doing, feel free to reach out!</span>

 News
 ======